ferrous-systems/unsize-experiments/README.md

 Unfortunately, these kind of impl requires negative bounds and negative reasoning which is its own can of worms and therefor likely not to happen, see https://github.com/rust-lang/rust/issues/42721.
 Though maybe allowing them for auto traits alone could work out fine, given those types of traits are already rather special.

+Assuming this path would be blessed as the future fix for the issue, this RFC itself will not change the status quo of the unsoundness and therefor would not need to be blocked on negative bounds/reasoning.

 ## Custom Reborrows

 See the following issue for context: https://github.com/rust-lang/rfcs/issues/1403